Jitse Groen: Career

-In 2021 Groen responded to Uber CEO Dara Khosrowshahi, who criticized Groen for focusing his attention on his company's share price, by writing: "Start paying taxes, minimum wage and social security premiums before giving a founder advice on how he should run his business."

 In 2020 Groen announced plans to bring to an end the use of gig workers at his company, stating that "We want to be certain they do have benefits, that we do pay taxes on those workers."
+The next year, Groen announced that all Just Eat workers would be entitled to minimum pay, sick pay and paid holiday, rather than being classed as gig workers.
+When Uber CEO Dara Khosrowshahi criticized Groen for focusing his attention on his company's share price, he retorted: "Start paying taxes, minimum wage and social security premiums before giving a founder advice on how he should run his business."
 In 2023 it was announced that the company would return to an entirely self-employed gig worker model in Britain, a decision impacting around 1,870 workers who were given six weeks notice that they would no longer be employed on full contracts.

+In late 2024, Groen oversaw the divestment of the company's US subsidiary, Grubhub, selling it to Wonder Group at a significant loss to streamline operations.
+Shortly thereafter, the company delisted from the London Stock Exchange to focus on its listing in Amsterdam.

+In 2025, following the acquisition of Just Eat Takeaway by the investment group Prosus for €4.1 billion, Groen announced his departure from the company.
+In December 2025, confirmed he would step down as CEO on 1 January 2026, concluding a 25-year tenure at the company he founded in his student dormitory.
+He is set to be succeeded by Roberto Gandolfo.

-As of October 2021, his net worth was estimated at US$1.2 billion, although this has since dropped to US$350 million as of June 2022.
+As of October 2021, his net worth was estimated at US$1.2 billion, dropping to US$350 million by mid-2022 amid the post-pandemic tech slump.
+However, holding an 11.3% stake in the combined entity, Groen stood to benefit significantly from the all-cash acquisition by Prosus in October 2025.